-+ Chlorpromazine (neuroleptic agents)

-High doses (> 100 mg per day of chlorpromazine) increase blood glucose levels (reduced insulin release).
+• Chlorpromazine (neuroleptic agent): high doses (>100 mg per day of chlorpromazine) increase blood glucose levels (reduced insulin release).

 Warn the patient and emphasise the importance of blood glucose monitoring.
-It may be necessary to adjust the dose of the antidiabetic agent during and after treatment with the neuroleptic agent.
+It may be necessary to adjust the dose of the antidiabetic active substance during and after treatment with the neuroleptic agent.

-+ Glucocorticoids (systemic and local routes: intra-articular, cutaneous and rectal preparations) and tetracosactrin:

-Increase in blood glucose levels with possible ketosis (reduced tolerance to carbohydrates due to glucocorticoids).
+• Glucocorticoids (systemic and local route: intra-articular, cutaneous and rectal preparations) and tetracosactrin: increase in blood glucose levels with possible ketosis (reduced tolerance to carbohydrates due to glucocorticoids).

 Warn the patient and emphasise the importance of blood glucose monitoring, particularly at the start of treatment.
-It may be necessary to adjust the dose of the antidiabetic agent during and after treatment with glucocorticoids.
+It may be necessary to adjust the dose of the antidiabetic active substance during and after treatment with glucocorticoids.

-+ Ritodrine, salbutamol, terbutaline
+• Ritodrine, salbutamol, terbutaline: (I.V.)

-(I.V. route)